copsTvFan/cops-episode-guide/readme.md

 He says the kid has 6 rocks in a Nuprin bottle.
 They find the bottle on Shorty and he says he swears it's the drivers.
 Tincu says Russ has a drug problem and needs to get some help.
-Shorty is arrested, but why should he get a job when he make $100s dealing…it's amazing to see.
+Shorty is arrested, but why should he get a job when he make $100s dealing... it's amazing to see.

 ### S04E41